 - people who engage in high-risk sexual activity

 Your doctor may have suggested this vaccine for conditions other than the ones listed in these drug information articles.
 If you have not discussed this with your doctor or are not sure why you are receiving this vaccine, speak to your doctor.

 What form(s) does this medication come in?

 Each 1 mL contains 10 µg hepatitis B surface antigen.
-Nonmedicinal ingredients: aluminum hydroxyphosphate, sodium chloride, sodium borate, water for injection, and thimerosal (in adult multi-dose vials only).
+Nonmedicinal ingredients: aluminum hydroxyphosphate, sodium chloride, sodium borate, and water for injection.
+Thimerosal-free.
+The vial stopper contains latex.

 Recombivax HB® (Adult Dialysis-Preservative Free)